Seasons (Sevendust album): Critical reception

 The album gained overall positive reception from critics.
 Its approach to heaviness and melody were commended as was the band for their continued strength in songwriting.
 However, Seasons provided little diversity from previous albums.
 Amber Authier of Exclaim! noted, "...as these Atlanta, Georgia natives release more discs, they start to blend into each other.
 They take small steps into a new direction but they aren't willing to take a leap of faith into something radically outside of the style that has given them success to date."
 AllMusic's Alex Henderson described the album as "far from a happy CD, but it's a compelling one -- perhaps too dark for some listeners, but compelling nonetheless" and added, "Sevendust continues to live up to its high standards throughout the band's fourth album."

 Touring and promotion

 Building up to the release of Seasons, the band performed lengthy acoustic sets in various cities and had listening parties for the new album.
 Their performance at the Georgia Theatre would be released as the band's first live album, Southside Double-Wide: Acoustic Live, in May 2004.
 Following the acoustic shows, Sevendust opened for Staind.
 They also joined Cold for a US tour in the spring of 2004.

-The album's lead single, "Enemy", had a music video which was shown frequently on Headbangers Ball in late 2003.
+The album's first promotional single, "Enemy", had a music video which was shown frequently on Headbangers Ball in late 2003.
 It features former professional wrestler Chyna in a comical yet violent street brawl against an armless man.
-Two more singles were released and gained substantial airplay.
+Two more promotional singles were released and gained substantial airplay.
 The track "Separate" was also included on the MTV2 Headbangers Ball compilation in 2003.

 Track listing

+Credits adapted from the album's liner notes.